 Either way, this is a ground cover so unless you pot it, it might very well take over your shady area.
 For some this might be a desired result.

-But just keep that in mind when planting this if you aren’t sure you want it to cover your entire shaded area.
+However, just keep that in mind when planting this if you aren’t sure you want it to cover your entire shaded area.

-15. Fancy-leafed Caladium
+15. Fancy-Leafed Caladium

-So if you decide to go with this plant, remember, you can learn how to grow them from bulbs on your own or you can purchase them each year from a nursery.
+If you decide to go with this plant, remember, you can learn how to grow them from bulbs on your own or you can purchase them each year from a nursery.

 Either way, they add a splash of color to your shaded spot.